-If left untreated, symptoms of hypoglycemia can become serious.
+If left untreated, symptoms of hypoglycaemia can become serious.
 This includes:

-There are some risk factors for hypoglycemia.
+There are some risk factors for hypoglycaemia.
 These include:

 Blood glucose levels are measured in millimoles per litre of blood (mmol/L) or milligrams per decilitre of blood (mg/dL) depending on which area of the world you live in.
 Blood glucose level targets also differ depending on your age, how long you have had diabetes for, what types of medications you are taking, and if you have any other medical conditions in addition to diabetes.
 Your doctor will take off of this into consideration when determining what your blood glucose level targets are.